littleosbook/aenix/doc/book/the_road_to_user_mode.md

 Where do we get the application from?
 Somehow we need to load the code we want to execute into memory.
 Real operating systems of course have file systems and ways to read from hard drives, cd-roms and other devices.
-We'll do file systems in chapter ??????.
+We'll do file systems in a [later section](#file-systems).
 But for now we can actually ask GRUB to load the program as a "module" for us.

 ### GRUB Modules